 In 2016, Senna returned full time to the FIA World Endurance Championship, driving the #43 Ligier JS P2-Nissan for RGR Sport by Morand, sharing a car with Ricardo Gonzalez and Filipe Albuquerque.
 Scoring two LMP2 wins at Silverstone and Mexico City, they finished second in the final classification of LMP2 drivers.

-In 2017, Sena stayed in the FIA WEC LMP2 class but moved to Rebellion Racing.
-He's sharing the #31 Oreca 07-Gibson with Julien Canal and Nicolas Prost.
-Senna was again LMP2 winner at Mexico City's Autodromo Hermanos Rodriguez.
+In 2017, Senna stayed in the FIA WEC LMP2 class but moved to Rebellion Racing.
+He was sharing the #31 Oreca 07-Gibson with Julien Canal and Nicolas Prost.
+He was again LMP2 class winner at Mexico City's Autodromo Hermanos Rodriguez and then added three more wins (Fuji, Shanghai, Bahrain) to win the world championship title.

 Beginning of the TV career